Country of Origin

 2-channel video system: Source: Oppo BDP-105; All-in-One: Simon Audio; Loudspeakers: German Physiks HRS-120, Zu Submission subwoofer; Power delivery: Furutech eTP-8, Room: ~6x4m

-For today's announcement I suspected it presaging a smaller enclosure meant to sit close to a wall to generate its intended bass response.
+Today's announcement presages a smaller enclosure and perhaps one which wants to even sit closer to a wall to generate its fullest bass response.

 Now it helps if they were intended to do their best work up against the wall.
-If my assumptions were correct, Cube's latest would fit that bill; and probably also shorten Nenuphar's.
+Given what the company had already told us in my v2 review, their latest would fit that bill; and shorten Nenuphar's.

-If so, it'd automatically appeal to a greater audience on two points: less cash and audiophile flash for more compact and conservative setups.
+That'll appeal to a greater audience on two points: less cash and audiophile flash for more compact and conservative setups.
 Not everyone is prepared to let a hifi take over the family sitting lounge.
-More out of sight now is the preferred solution.
+Now more out of sight is the preferred solution.
+For the general solution on tap today, a quick recap of widebander basics seems in order.

 The widebander term refers to drivers of unusual bandwidth.
 Those are often but not always run without auxiliary tweeter or woofer.
 Physics say that to make low bass and high treble plus everything between off the same membrane is mutually exclusive.
 Textbook tweeters are small and light, textbook woofers heavy and big to not break up whilst moving lots of air.
 Headphones get away with tweeter-like single drivers due to proximity.
 Speakers instead play a room to see cubits of air.
 Now tweeter-sized drivers make no bass we can hear.
 In the niche of single-driver speakers, the prevailing question is of size.
 How big of a diameter makes for the most useful overall bandwidth?
 If a designer answers with 5"—that prioritizes native HF over LF reach—it typically mandates a sizable rear horn or hybrid line to bolt on acoustic bass gain with a big box.
 Camerton play exception to this rule by using their small driver in a very compact ported box to achieve 35-28'000Hz.
 With Cube Audio's favored quarter-wave loading, box size gets quite substantial.
 To reduce that now mandates strategic boundary reinforcement so closer wall proximity.
 Speakers tuned for it will invariably sound leaner and lacking in bass when placed free and breezy.
 And yes, soundstage depth typically shortens with close front-wall placement.
 That's the price to pay for less visual intrusiveness.